hostep/sublime-magentoutils/README.md

 ## Issues

 I noticed a certain issue when sometimes the menu item isn't showing when it should, you can get around by right clicking the file a second time, then it will appear again.
-(For future notice: it has something to do with the fact that the plugin can't get access to the project settings for some strange reason...)
+(For future reference: it has something to do with the fact that the plugin can't get access to the project settings for some strange reason...)